adamfast/faadata/README.txt

   export your DJANGO_SETTINGS_MODULE
   python aircraft/load.py will then import all the aircraft registrations

 As an extra bonus, the import-airspace-shapes.sh script will populate a database with geometry for US restricted airspace.
+It doesn't use Django.
+Sources are the shapefiles in FADDS and the SoaringWeb OpenAir files at http://soaringweb.org/Airspace/NA/HomePage.html

 Detailed usage notes: